dincerkilic/KUMC_notes/README.md

 **git init**to initialize on local the git, then continue with add, and commit.

-*more source on github: https://www.youtube.com/watch?v=RGOj5yH7evk
+*more info on github: https://www.youtube.com/watch?v=RGOj5yH7evk